| | | Process Improvement:

 taking advantage of water re-use and recycle and other process integration

+opportunities, can pay significant benefit.
 In addition to waste water process audit in itself, quality control of water

 feeding the waste treatment process presents another significant